scikit-hep/uproot3/README.rst

                  [112.09961   21.375444],
                  [101.37878  70.20693]])

 In the first code block, we used the Python interpreter and ``math`` library to compute momentum magnitudes, one for each muon, maintaining the event structure (one or two muons per event).
-In the second code block, we used Numpy to compute all the momentum magnitudes in one call (the loop is performed in compiled code) and packaged the result in a new `JaggedArray`_.
+In the second code block, we used Numpy to compute all the momentum magnitudes in one call (the loop is performed in compiled code) and packaged the result in a new `JaggedArray <http://uproot.readthedocs.io/en/latest/interpretation.html#uproot-interp-jagged-jaggedarray>`__.
 Since we want the same structure as the original ``px``, we can reuse its ``starts`` and ``stops``.

-`JaggedArray`_ is a single Python type used to describe any list of lists of numbers from ROOT.
-In C++, it may be a branch with another branch as a counter (e.g. ``Muon_pt[nMuons]``), a ``std::vector<number>``, a numeric field from an exploded ``TClonesArray`` of class instances, etc. Jagged arrays are also the simplest kind of variable-sized object that can be found in a `TTree`_.
-More complex objects are deserialized into `JaggedArray`_ wrapped in classes that present them differently, for instance
+`JaggedArray <http://uproot.readthedocs.io/en/latest/interpretation.html#uproot-interp-jagged-jaggedarray>`__ is a single Python type used to describe any list of lists of numbers from ROOT.
+In C++, it may be a branch with another branch as a counter (e.g. ``Muon_pt[nMuons]``), a ``std::vector<number>``, a numeric field from an exploded ``TClonesArray`` of class instances, etc. Jagged arrays are also the simplest kind of variable-sized object that can be found in a `TTree <http://uproot.readthedocs.io/en/latest/ttree-handling.html#uproot-tree-ttreemethods>`__.
+More complex objects are deserialized into `JaggedArray <http://uproot.readthedocs.io/en/latest/interpretation.html#uproot-interp-jagged-jaggedarray>`__ wrapped in classes that present them differently, for instance

 .. code-block:: bash